 Is there anything else I need to know?

-If you chose to accept an offer, you will be contacted about completing a full Enhanced DBS check and, depending on your chosen course, a full medical questionnaire.
+If you chose to accept an offer on a PSRB course, you will be contacted about completing a full Enhanced DBS check and, depending on your chosen course, a full medical questionnaire.
 The timescale for this varies by course but in all cases a DBS must confirm the contents of your declaration form before you can be put on your work placement.

 Student Declaration Forms

 If you are an applicant to a course that a mandatory DBS requirement, choose the course that is relevant to you to download the appropriate form: